Lycoming’s New LSA Engine

 Key Takeaways:

-• Lycoming has introduced the IO-233 engine, an updated version of its 100-horsepower O-235 series, specifically for the emerging Light Sport Aircraft (LSA) market.
+• Lycoming is introducing the IO-233 engine, an updated and lighter version of its 100-horsepower O-235 series, specifically for the emerging LSA market.

-• The new IO-233 incorporates modern features such as electronic ignition, a throttle-body injector unit, and redesigned induction plumbing.
+• The new IO-233 features modern upgrades including electronic ignition, a throttle-body injector unit, redesigned induction plumbing, and roller tappets for enhanced durability.

 See a mistake?
 Contact us.